 Students in good standing in the College of Human Medicine are eligible to apply for this award.
-Applicants must be registered for the following fall semester in order to receive the award, which will be given in the form of a fellowship.
+Applicants must be registered in order to receive the award, which will be given in the form of a fellowship.

-The awardee will express acceptance and appreciation of the award in writing to the donors within six weeks of notification.
+The awardees will express acceptance and appreciation of the award in writing to The Graduate School prior to receiving the funding.